39 Fun Summer Outdoor Activities for Preschoolers

 8. Make A DIY Outdoor Exploring Kits

-9. How To Tye Dye
+9. How to Tie Dye

 10. Water Balloon Painting